 A minimum overall score of 4.0 is required with no part less than 4.0.

-The Canadian Academic English Language Assessment (CAEL) is managed through Carleton University and is offered in various countries internationally.
+The Canadian Academic English Language Assessment (CAEL) is a English language test developed in Canada and offered in various countries internationally.

 A minimum overall score of 60 is required with no part less than 60.